Tradescantia spathacea (Boat Lily) Indoor Care, Propagation, Common Problems

 Place the section in the previously made hole and lightly firm the soil around the base while taking care not to bury it too deep; maintain the section at the same soil level it was in the previous pot.

-Water the soil thoroughly and place the set up in a well-lit, warm place until the new Oyster Plant is well established after which you can begin routine care.
+Water the soil thoroughly and place the set up in a well-lit, warm place until the new plant is well established after which you can begin routine care.

 The stem cuttings root easily so there is no need for rooting hormone.
-Take a stem cutting from a healthy Boat Lily of about 4-6 inches and ensure it bears at least two sets of leaves.
+Take a stem cutting of about 4-6 inches from a healthy plant and ensure it bears at least two sets of leaves.
 Strip off the lower leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.